 Dr. Fisher is Professor and Head of the Combined Neurosurgical & Orthopaedic Spine Program at Vancouver General Hospital and the University of British Columbia.
 His practice is confined to adult spine surgery with subspecialty clinical interests in trauma and oncology.
 He has a Masters Degree in Health Care and Epidemiology and is the former President of the Canadian Spine Society.
 In 2019 Dr Fisher was awarded the North American Spine Society’s Leon Wiltse Award, recognizing excellence in leadership and clinical research in spine care.

 Dr Fisher chairs the steering committee for the Canadian Spine Outcomes and Research Network (CSORN); a multicenter research network and registry he initiated in 2013.
+He is the AO Spine International Research Commission Chair, coordinating multicentre spine research throughout the world.
 Dr Fisher contributes biannually to regular articles on Evidence Based Recommendations in Spine Surgery for the journal, Spine.

 Dr. Fisher attended UCLA on a soccer scholarship and graduated with honours degree in Kinesiology.
 He attended Dalhousie University Medical School and completed his residency at the University of British Columbia.
 Dr. Fisher did a Spine Fellowship at the University of Western Ontario, in London.
 He is married to Carolyn, his wife of 30 years, and has 4 children, Zacharie, Charlotte, Anabelle and Olivia.